pcccccc/RetroTransfer/README.md

 ## Current Status

 The application is currently in its initial version.
-Future updates may include support for more transfer methods.
+Develop more apps for corresponding platforms, and use Wi-Fi to transfer files between RetroTransfer and the corresponding platform apps.
 Like Symbian S60 v3, Symbian S60 V5, Java Jar

 ## Todo: